PHSKC-APDE/hyrule/example_workflow/_targets.md

 uses cases may require the implementation of deterministic rules.
-For example, when linking death records to other types of administrative information, users may want to enforce a rule that only one death record may within a network/cluster of linkages (otherwise, it would imply the “person” represented by the collection of records died more than once).
+For example, when linking death records to other types of administrative information, users may want to enforce a rule that only one death record may within a network of linkages (otherwise, it would imply the “person” represented by the collection of records died more than once).
 The implementation of those sorts of rules is probably best done as part of the `compile_links` function (or as a new subsequent step).

 ## Final Pipeline